crowdfavorite-mirrors/wp-nextgen-gallery/readme.txt

 Since the captions are fully HTML capable, you can add external links and any other type of mark up you wish.

 = Is NextGEN Gallery available in foreign languages? =

-Yes, NextGEN Gallery has been translated into dozens of languages - <a href="http://www.nextgen-gallery.com/languages/" target="_blank">click here to find out more.</a>
+Yes, the NextGEN Gallery WordPress gallery plugin has been translated into dozens of languages - <a href="http://www.nextgen-gallery.com/languages/" target="_blank">click here to find out more.</a>

+= More Information =

+For more information, feel free to visit the official website for the NextGEN Gallery <a href="http://www.nextgen-gallery.com" target="_blank">WordPress Gallery Plugin</a>.

 == Changelog ==

+= V1.9.12 - 02.15.2013 =
+* Fixed:   jQuery Conflict Detection was trying to dequeue irremovable scripts

+= V1.9.11 - 02.12.2013 =
+* NEW: Added the ability to detect JQuery conflicts on NGG Admin Pages and auto-resolve
+* Changed: Added "nggalbum" shortcode.
+Use this when Jetpack is installed.
+* Changed: Using natural sorting algorithm for alphanumeric values
+* Changed: Database schema is automatically updated when out-of-date
+* Fixed:   Fixed several incompatibility issues with Jetpack
+* Fixed:   Empty drop-down for "Page Link To"
+* Fixed:   Alphabetical image sorting
+* Fixed:   Compatibility with Arjuna X theme
+* Fixed:   “Creating default object from empty value” on album page
+* Fixed:   Compatibility issues with PHP 5.4 on album page
+* Fixed:   E_DEPRECATED warning when using get_userdatabylogin() function
+* Fixed:   Removed many E_NOTICE errors
+* Fixed:   Correct use of register_uninstall_hook across all PHP versions

 = V1.9.10 - 12.18.2012 =
 * Fixed:   XML-RPC error displayed when authenticating using WordPress 3.5